cosmosgame/save-the-world/content/articles/index.md

       - feedback
     - Based in the heart, but no magic
 - The Plan for the Plan
-  - Integral
     - Growing Up
     - Cleaning Up
     - Waking Up
     - Showing Up
-  - World view
+  - Growing Up
     - Spiral dynamics
     - New groups, new ways of organizing
-  - Wounds and trauma
+  - Cleaning Up
     - Growth and healing mindset
     - Not saints -- a practice
     - Healing our collective traumas
       - groups and individuals
-  - Spiritual awakening
+  - Waking Up
     - reclaiming spirituality
       - ok if you don't yet feel comfortable with that word
+    - Integral
     - joy!
+  - Showing Up
+    - Recognize
+    - Embrace
+    - Step fully Into
   - [TODO] Deadline
     - Global warming
     - In denial of